chromaui/chromatic-docs/workflow.md

 # Chromatic workflow

-How to get the most out of Chromatic.
-Chromatic gives you a lot of tools.
-Here's how to use all of them together.

-Chapter 8 illustrates the end-to-end design system workflow we created in this guide.
-We’ll see how UI changes ripple outward from the design system.

-How frontend tools work together has a significant impact on the ultimate value design and development teams can realize.
-When done well, it should be seamless to develop and reuse UI components.

-This chapter showcases the five-step workflow by introducing a new component AvatarList.
+Chromatic automates building and maintaining a UI component library.
+That means you can do more with less manual work.
+Let's go over the recommended workflow so you can take full advantage of our tools.

-### 1. Publish Storybook
+### 1. Build in Storybook

+### 2. Publish on Chromatic

 This is useful when you want to change behavior of all stories when rendered in Chromatic.

-### 2. UI Tests by yourself
+### 3. UI Tests to catch bugs

-### 3. UI Review with stakeholders
+### 4. UI Review to get team sign off

-### 4.
+### 5. Document to reuse later

+### 6. Merge with confidence

+## Learn more

-🎊 You're all setup with Chromatic.
-Testing and review are essential to maintaining high quality UIs, but there's always more to learn.
+🎊 Congratulations!
+You're setup with Chromatic. .
 Checkout how to get the most out UI components with handy Storybook guides written by our team.
 Don't hesitate to ask us questions via [email](mailto:support@hichroma.com?Subject=Question) or our in-app chat.

 - [Visual Testing Handbook](https://www.learnstorybook.com/visual-testing-handbook/) a free 31-page walkthrough for visual testing with Storybook
 - [Design Systems for Developers](https://www.learnstorybook.com/design-systems-for-developers/) tools and best practices for building a Design System written for developers (rather than designers).